 Nickel & Diner

-This spot isn’t quite the diner you see in the movies.
+This New York food spot isn’t quite the diner you see in the movies.
 You know the ones I’m talking about.
 The standard spots with red booths, tiled floors, where people go late at night for a milkshake, or to find the person they’re looking for…as they always end up in their fave diner.
 No, Nickel & Diner is a fancy, contemporary take on the classics, with dark woods, blues and copper throughout.
 It’s fancy inside.
 Gorgeous.
 The bar running the length, decked out with low hanging lights and metallic bar stools.
 Stunning.
 The service was top notch too, friendly, attentive and speedy.

 The shaved vegetable salad ($15) with broccoli, cauliflower, sunflower pesto and sesame, was another crunchy mix of delicious fresh flavours.
 I might have had a little food envy, as I do LOVE a good salad, but my wings were more than hitting the spot!
 We shared some Crispy Fries ($6) too, because why not…they were great fries!